kariasmith/potential-unicorn-rainbow-farts/html-books/readme.md

 https://validator.w3.org/

+A DTD is a Document Type Definition.

+A DTD defines the structure and the legal elements and attributes of an XML document.

 Understanding vertical-align, or "How (Not) To Vertically Center Content" by Gavin Kistner.

 “How to center in CSS” is a great web tool which helps to find the necessary CSS centering attributes for different situations.